+Particulars Year ended 31st March 2023 Year ended 31st March 2022
-(i) A modifilited to be sperified per beenen hoe of the

-Companies Act, 2013 20.30 19.66
+(i) Amount required to be spent as per Section 135 of the Companies Act, 2013 22.90 20.30

 (ii) Amount spent during the year on:

 Construction / acquisition of any asset - -

-On purposes other than above 13.34 34.35
+On purposes other than above 15.98 13.36

-Balance utilised from the excess spent in FY 2020-21 6.96 -
+Balance utilised from the excess spent in FY 2020-21 6.92 6.94

 (iii) Shortfall at the end of the year - -

 (iv) Total of previous years shortfall - -

 (v) Reason for shortfall NA NA

-(vi) Nature of CSR activities protection, hec Literacy promotion, Environment protection, health care activities, Disaster management - Covid-19
+(vi) Nature of CSR activities n, Environment protection, ies, Disaster management -

 (vii) Details of related party transactions in relation to CSR expenditure - -

-RES EARCH & DEVELOPMENT EXPENDITURE
+RESEARCH & DEVELOPMENT EXPENDITURE

-Rev enue expenditure
+Revenue expenditure

-Salaries and wages 10.04 10.81
+Salaries and wages 11.26 10.04

-Oth er expenses 1.46 0.43
+Other expenses 1.94 1.46

-Cap pital Expenditure
+Capital Expenditure

-Plan nt & Machinen

-Plant & Machinery
+Plant & Machinery - 10.87

-41 FINANCIAL INSTRUMENTS
+40 FINANCIAL INSTRUMENTS

 The fair values of the financial assets and liabilities are included at the amount at which the instrument could be exchanged in a current transaction between willing parties, other than in a forced or liquidation sale.

 The following methods and assumptions were used to estimate the fair values:

-- (1) Fair value of cash and short-term deposits, trade and other short term receivables, trade payables, other current liabilities, short term loans from banks and other financial institutions approximate their carrying amounts largely due to short term maturities of these instruments. - (ii) Financial instruments with fixed and variable interest rates are evaluated by the Company based on parameters such as interest rates and individual credit worthiness of the counter-party.
+- (i) Fair value of cash and short-term deposits, trade and other short term receivables, trade payables, other current liabilities, short term loans from banks and other financial institutions approximate their carrying amounts largely due to short term maturities of these instruments. - (ii) Financial instruments with fixed and variable interest rates are evaluated by the Company based on parameters such as interest rates and individual credit worthiness of the counter-party.
 Based on this evaluation, allowances are taken to account for expected losses of these receivables.
 Accordingly, fair value of such instruments is not materially different from their carrying amounts.